Venom (character): Sony's Spider-Man Universe

 In March 2016, following the introduction of Spider-Man to the Marvel Cinematic Universe, it was announced that Sony was moving forward with a standalone film after hiring Dante Harper to write the script, and Arad, Matt Tolmach and Amy Pascal producing.
 The film was initially reported to have no connection to the MCU nor have any relation to Spider-Man; it would be set in its own continuity.
 A year later, Sony announced that Venom would be released on October 5, 2018, with Scott Rosenberg and Jeff Pinkner signed on as screenwriters.
 It was reported to be Rated R and the first in a series of Spider-Man character-related spin-off films called the "Sony Pictures Universe of Marvel Characters", later renamed to Sony's Spider-Man Universe.
 In May 2017, Tom Hardy was announced to be cast as Eddie Brock / Venom, with Ruben Fleischer attached to direct.
 Furthermore, Brad Venable provides additional sound effects and dialogue for the character.
 Carlton Drake / Riot appeared as the film's primary antagonist, as did Anne Weying, Brock's ex-wife from the comics.
 The film has been described by Fleischer as taking inspiration from the works of David Cronenberg and John Carpenter.
 The supporting cast also consists of Riz Ahmed, Michelle Williams, and Jenny Slate.
 Variety reported that Kelly Marcel would write the script with Pinkner and Rosenberg.
 Filming officially began on October 23, 2017.
 Venom was released in the United States on October 5, 2018, with a PG-13 rating.

 A sequel, Venom: Let There Be Carnage was released in the United States on October 1, 2021.
-Loosely adapting the events of the "Maximum Carnage" comic book story arc and The Venom Saga from the 1994 Spider-Man animated series, the film sees Venom and Brock having to battle Cletus Kasady / Carnage and Shriek while also learning how to better live and work together as the "Lethal Protector".
+Loosely adapting the events of the "Maximum Carnage" comic book story arc and The Venom Saga from Spider-Man: The Animated Series, the film sees Venom and Brock having to battle Cletus Kasady / Carnage and Shriek while also learning how to better live and work together as the "Lethal Protector".
 The film's post-credits scene sees Eddie and Venom being transported to the Marvel Cinematic Universe (MCU), where they witness J. Jonah Jameson expose Peter Parker's identity as Spider-Man on television.
 This is continued in the mid-credits scene of the MCU film Spider-Man: No Way Home (2021), where, just as the pair begin to learn about the heroes and major events that occurred in this universe, they are taken back to their home dimension by Doctor Strange's spell along with other universe-displaced individuals; inadvertently leaving behind a piece of the symbiote.

+Future

+In February 2026, an animated film was announced to be directed by Zach Lipovsky and Adam Stein.